Eleonora De Poi was born in Vittorio Veneto – Treviso/Italy in 1997.

 In 2013 she formed a violin and piano chamber duo called “Duo Centnoire” with which she performed in several concerts and contests.
 During the summer of 2015 the Duo attended the International Masterclass in Duino (Trieste) held by “Trio di Parma” and was rewarded with a scholarship as best group.

 In 2016 she played as soloist and in orchestra in the Wiener Konzerthaus.

-She is often Concertmaster of several Italian Orchestras and she will be the Concertmaster of the Orchestra of the Conservatorium van Amsterdam from October 2017.
+She is often Concertmaster of several Orchestras and she was the Concertmaster of the Orchestra of the Conservatorium van Amsterdam since October 2017.

-She has already scheduled during the years 2018 and 2019 a lot of concerts in Italy, Austria, Germany, the Netherlands, Africa and abroad.
+She has performed many times in a lot of concerts in Italy, Austria, Germany, the Netherlands, Africa and China.

 2006: 2nd prize under the category of very young at the National competition “Città di Occhiobello” (Grosseto) and 3rd prize at the National competition “Giovani per I giovani”